fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     They will say, ‘ Did there not come to you your messengers with clear proofs?’
 They will say, ‘ Yes.’
 They will reply, ‘ Then supplicate [yourselves], but the supplication of the disbelievers is not except in error.’
     Quran, surah Ghafir (The Forgiver) 40:46-50

+    "And those who disbelieved will be driven to Hell in groups until, when they reach it, its gates are opened and its keepers will say, "Did there not come to you messengers from yourselves, reciting to you the verses of your Lord and warning you of the meeting of this Day of yours?"
+They will say, "Yes, but the word of punishment has come into effect upon the disbelievers."
+    Quran, surah Az-Zumar 39:71

+    "[To them] it will be said, "Enter the gates of Hell to abide eternally therein, and wretched is the residence of the arrogant.""
+    Quran, surah Az-Zumar 39:72

 </details><details><summary>